 Her Navy assignments include: Assistant Administrative Officer, Naval Air Station Kingsville, Texas; Protocol Officer, Commander, Fleet Air Mediterranean/ Commander, Maritime Air Forces Mediterranean/Commander, Task Force 67, Naples, Italy; Administrative Department Head, Commander, U.S. Naval Activities, United Kingdom, London; student, Manpower Systems Analyses, Naval Postgraduate School, Monterey, Calif.; Enlisted End Strength Planner (N13), Bureau of Naval Personnel, Washington, D.C.; student, medical and clinical psychology, Uniformed Services University of the Health Sciences, Bethesda, Md.; psychology intern, National Naval Medical Center (NNMC), Bethesda, Md.; Substance Abuse Rehabilitation Program (SARP) Director, U.S. Naval Hospital Naples, Italy; Behavioral Health Department Head, NNMC, Bethesda, Md.; Assistant Professor of Psychology, Department of Leadership, Ethics, and Law, U.S. Naval Academy (USNA), Annapolis, Md.; and Director, Midshipmen Development Center, USNA, Annapolis, Md.
 She is currently the Mental Health Department Head at the Naval Health Clinic, Annapolis, Md.

-CDR Lindsey has been active in Div.
-19 since 2000 and has served in the following positions: graduate student committee chair; membership chair; Newsletter, Public Relations, and Outreach Committee Member; Division secretary; division treasurer; co-chair, Financial Planning Committee; and president-elect.
-She also is a member of the American Psychological Association and the Div.
+CDR Lindsey has been active in p.
+19 since 2000 and has served in the following positions: graduate student committee chair; membership chair; Newsletter, Public Relations, and Outreach Committee Member; pision secretary; pision treasurer; co-chair, Financial Planning Committee; and president-elect.
+She also is a member of the American Psychological Association and the p.
 12 (Society of Clinical Psychology).